 Conversely, we can see that during the same date range, cross currency EUR/JPY made a much, much smoother ride to the top.This was probably due to less spikes that came from U.S. data.

-So as you can see, both charts showed the euro rise during the same time period, but the one without the U.S. dollar (EUR/JPY) made for a much easier trade.
+So as you can see, both charts showed the euro rose during the same time period, but the one without the U.S. dollar (EUR/JPY) made for a much easier trade.

 Our resident currency cross monster Cyclopip caught a hundred pips by riding EUR/JPY’s trend.
 Check out how caught that move!If you are a trend following kinda dude, then currency crosses may be easier to trade than the major pairs.